What is self care?

 There is a range of free courses aimed at helping people who are living with a long-term condition to manage their condition better on a daily basis:

-- The Expert Patients Programme – click here for information
+- Self Management UK Programmes – click here for information

 - DAFNE (Dose Adjustment for Normal Eating) and DESMOND (Diabetes Education and Self Management for Ongoing and Newly Diagnosed) for people with diabetes